WARNING: Popular sweetener stimulates tumor growth, plus 3 other horrible health effects

 It’s time to cut the ‘junk’ sugar out of your diet – and your family’s diet!
 Let’s lift our glasses with clean (purified) water or organic juices made from whole apples, carrots plus other delicious fruits and veggies.

-Your future health will think you for the effort.
+Your future health will thank you for the effort.

 Sources for this article include: